-Intermediary Risk and the Pricing Kernel
+Intermediary Inventory Risk and the Pricing Kernel

 Policy Comments and Media: SEC comment letter, Columbia Blue Sky Blog, Markets Media